22adamskey42/ModelMapperGenerator/README.md

 ```

 ### Hook class
-Uses ModelGenerationTargetAttribute, coming from ModelMapperGeneration.Attributes nuget package.
+Uses ModelGenerationTargetAttribute, coming from ModelMapperGenerator.Attributes nuget package.
 Generated mappers and models will be placed in this namespace
 ```C#
 using ModelMapperGenerator.Attributes;